Silenthal/bn1/README.md

 * Mega Man Battle Network (USA).gba  `md5: 9FF40CF640575211202B7BDA5487ABBB`

 Python 3 and devkitPro are required.
+To use some of the tools, the Python package `pypng` is required.

 To make, create a directory called `base`, place the ROM in the directory, and name it `base.gba`.